 There is an online calculator at gov.uk where you can check if the Benefit Cap applies to you.

 If the amount of Housing Benefit you are entitled to doesn’t cover all your rent, you may have to make up the difference out of any other income you have, or find cheaper accommodation.
 Your other options could include applying to the council for a Discretionary Housing Payment to cover the shortfall, or negotiating a cheaper rent with your landlord.

 If you’re affected by the benefit cap it’s worth checking whether anybody in your household can get one of the benefits that means the cap won’t apply to you.

 Housing Benefit is gradually being phased out, to be replaced by Universal Credit.
-At present, whether you claim Housing Benefit or Universal Credit depends on your circumstances and where you live – see above.
+At present, whether you claim Housing Benefit or Universal Credit depends on your circumstances.
 The bedroom tax and benefit cap apply to Universal Credit as well as to Housing Benefit.